openstack-k8s-operators/os-diff/README.md

 os-diff diff tripleo ocp
 ```

-A results file is written at the root of this project `results.log` and a *.diff file is created for each
+A results file is written at the root of this project, `results.log`, and a *.diff file is created for each
 file where a difference has been detected

 ```diff